-This class will take you “under the hood” to address some deep questions such as: What is an “argument”?
+Address some deep questions like the following.
+What is an “argument”?
 Why do we argue?
 What makes a person more or less persuasive?

 - Listening Skills